droidfer/dev_azure_pwr/README.md

 ## Features
 - Login and Subscription on the script
 - List Resources from a Resource Group defined
-- List the configuration of Resource defined
+- List the configuration of Resource defined as: Storage, KeyVault, Web App, Mysql Server, Container App
 - Add tags 'bootcamparroyo' to all resources of the defined resource group, and, print the tags of all resources

 ## Configuration